GlgApr/GlgApr/README.md

   <summary>I'm currently working on a couple of things besides the college. </summary>
   <ul>
     <br>
-    <li>Taking a Flutter Online Course, and looking forward to contribute to any mobile open source project.</li>
+    <li>Taking a Flutter/Python/FullStack Online Course, and looking forward to contribute to any mobile open source project.</li>
     <li>Learning editing photos by using Adobe Lighroom, as well as drawing some vectors in Adobe Illustrator.</li>
     <li>Looking forward to take a Web Development Course in future besides school curriculum.</li>
     <li>AInquiring more about UX/UI.</li>